Dental implants are like natural teeth. They are a convenient and cost-effective way to restore one's dental health.

 They are well-liked by patients who were born without some teeth, or lost teeth as a result of birth defects, traumas, or gum disease.

 When only one tooth is missing, a dental implant is the best choice.

 A removable partial denture or a dental bridge are two other alternatives.

 A dental implant provides support for a fixed tooth (usually ceramic) without touching the adjacent teeth.
 For this reason, we almost always choose an implant over the other two options.

 When multiple adjacent teeth are missing, choosing a dental implant supported bridge is a great restorative option.

-When multiple, usually adjacent, teeth are missing, choosing a dental implant can work.
 In these cases, the titanium roots are positioned to act as pillars for a fixed bridge.
-This is an increasingly popular choice in this case too, always because you don't touch healthy teeth to hold the bridge.
+This is an increasingly popular choice because healthy teeth aren't altered and they are used to support a dental bridge.

 Dental implants can also be used as an alternative to dentures.
 In this case, 4 to 6 titanium roots are placed in the gingival arch, in the bone, so that a fixed prosthesis can be applied.

 Many patients choose to undergo teeth whitening to match the color of the implant and enhance the appearance of all of their teeth.